Chustinjeng/Govtech-GDS-GovWallet-assignment/README.md

 # Govtech-GDS-GovWallet-assignment

 My name is Justin Cheng.
 My email is justcheng2000@gmail.com.
-This is the online assessment for the internship role "Tech - Software Engineer: GovSupply & GovWallet".
+This is my submission for the online assessment for the internship role "Tech - Software Engineer: GovSupply & GovWallet".

 ## Assumptions and design considerations